isomerpages/moe-riversidesec2/_our-partners/Alumni.md

 <p><strong>Open House:</strong> Welcoming the next generation of Riversidians.</p>
 <p><strong>Join Our Journey</strong>
 <br>Interested in giving back or reconnecting with your alma mater?
 We would
 love to hear from you!
-Whether you wish to share with current students through Education and Career Guidance (ECG) sharing, volunteer with our CCAs, or help organise major school events, your contribution makes a difference.
+Whether you wish to participate in Education and Career Guidance (ECG) sharing sessions, volunteer for our CCAs, or help organise major school events, your contribution makes a difference.
 <br><strong>If you are interested in contributing, please reach out to: Mdm Doris Soh&nbsp; <a href="mailto:soh_guek_kim_doris@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">soh_guek_kim_doris@moe.edu.sg</a></strong>
 </p>